georrge1994/polykek-schedule-app/README.md

 ## 🚀 About Me
-I'm an Android developer with 5.5 years of experience.
+I have been in Android since 2017.
 This is my pet project.
 You can judge me by this code.
 This application is not "dress app", I always use the same careful style for developing.

 ## 🔗 Contacts
 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/georgiy-chebotarev/)